Jorest/MoleculeSimVR/README.md

 This is a VR application that simulates the behavior of atoms given a dataset; in Unity3D.
 You can assign different prefabs to different atom elements.

+## VR Chat version

+Currently I am working on a version that works on VRChat.
+I decided to host it in a different repository because the project become very different with Unity 2019 + Udon. https://github.com/Jorest/MoleculeSim-VRChat/tree/master

 ## Features:

 - Set atoms to glow at a specific frame